mathLab/ATHENA/tutorials/README.md

 #### [Tutorial 3](03_response_surfaces.ipynb)
 Here we exploit the presence of an active subspace to build one-dimensional response surfaces with Gaussian processes.
-We compare the choice of the original model as profile of the ridge approximation with the choice of the optimal profile.
+We compare the choice of the original model as a profile of the ridge approximation with the choice of the optimal profile.
 It requires [GPy](https://github.com/SheffieldML/GPy) and [pyhmc](https://github.com/rmcgibbo/pyhmc) for Hamiltonian Monte Carlo.

 #### [Tutorial 4](04_inverse_problems.ipynb)
 Here we show an application of the active subspaces property to speed up the sampling from the posterior of an inverse problem with Gaussian prior and likelihood.
 We use the library [Pyro](https://pyro.ai/) for probabilistic programming and Hamiltonian Monte Carlo and [GPy](https://github.com/SheffieldML/GPy) for Gaussian process regression.